-5. Time to Repair ("TTR") SLA.
-The TTR SLA provides that valid Priority 1 tickets will be resolved in four hours or less in the U.S.; outside the U.S., in five hours or less.
+5.4.
+Time to Repair ("TTR") SLA.
+The TTR SLA provides that valid Priority 1 tickets will be resolved in four hours or less.
 "Time to Repair" is defined as time taken to restore Service during an Outage based on Trouble Ticket time.
-Unavailable time starts when Customer opens a Trouble Ticket with Verizon Customer Support [(800) 900-0241] [in the U.S. at 1-800-444-1111 or as otherwise specified directly to Customer or via Verizon's website; outside the U.S., at the telephone number specified directly to Customer or via Verizon's website] and releases the Service for immediate testing.
+Unavailable time starts when Customer opens a Trouble Ticket with Verizon Customer Support [in the U.S. at 1-800-444-1111 or as otherwise specified directly to Customer or via Verizon's website; outside the U.S., at the telephone number specified directly to Customer or via Verizon's website] and releases the Service for immediate testing.
 Unavailable time stops when the Service is again made available to Customer.